temporal-hpc/cublas-gemm/README.md

 	- CUBLAS v11.0 (should come with CUDA)
 	- openblas (max-perf CPU test)

-## License:
-    None yet.
-Use it at free will.

 ## Install and Compile:
 	a) Clone Repo:
         git clone https://github.com/temporal-hpc/cublas-gemm